ErikOSorensen/rgtools/README.md

 they might be wrong because of particularly complicated or under-specified hypotheses in the registration.

+Note that it is also allowed to add any number of "comment" fields directly to the `xml <hypotheses>` (plural) element.

 #### Example of an hypothesis

 ```xml